FRM4020 – Research Preparation Course in Pharmaceutical Analysis

 Formal prerequisite knowledge

-The course is only available to students who have passed their pharmacy apprenticeship and have passed all previous pharmacy courses or have the equivalent within pharmaceutical analysis, MNHMS0015 - Introduction to Health, Safety and Environment (HSE) and MNHMS0020LS - In depth Laboratory Safety.
+The course is only available to students who have passed their pharmacy apprenticeship and have passed all previous pharmacy courses or have the equivalent within pharmaceutical analysis, MNHMS0015 – Introduction to Health, Safety and Environment (HSE) (discontinued) and MNHMS0020LS – In-depth Laboratory Safety (discontinued).

 The course consists of lectures, compulsory laboratory work, self-study, and compulsory assignments.
 Reports and documentation from the laboratory work are to be collected in a portfolio.
 In order for the portfolio to be approved, it needs to be complete and the laboratory work and contents of the portfolio need to demonstrate that the student has acquired the knowledge and skills required.